aloxe/huwindty/src/pages/documentation/cms.md

     public_folder: /documentation
 ```

-Each page of this collection will have a layout "base" and isMarkdown set to true in the front matter.
-Then the title and headline can be modified as a string in the CMS.
+Each page of this collection will have a `layout` called "base" and `isMarkdown` set to `true`.
+These will not appear in the CMS but will be set in the front matter.
+Then the `title` and `headline` can be modified as a string in the CMS.

 ```
     create: true # Allow users to create new documents in this collection